What42Pizza/LooF/Documentation/Statements.md

 - **pop VarName**
   - Pops the first value of the general stack into VarName.
 Errors if the general stack is empty or if no more values have been pushed to the stack since the function started
 - **pop TableVarName, Item0, Item1, ...**
-  - Pops the first value of the general stack into TableVarName, then sets the var Item0 to index 0 of TableVarName, sets the var Item0 to index 1 of TableVarName, etc. If the number of items in TableVarName runs out, all remaining arguments will be set to null.
-Errors if the general stack is empty or if no more values have been pushed to the stack since the function started
+  - Pops the first value of the general stack into TableVarName, then sets the var Item0 to index 0 of TableVarName, sets the var Item0 to index 1 of TableVarName, etc. If the number of items in TableVarName runs out, all remaining arguments will be set to null
+- **popImmutable TableVarName, Item0, Item1, ...**
+  - Same as `pop`, but if the variable name does not start with "mut_", the value's lock level will be increased, meaning it is made immutable until the current function ends.
+If the variable name does start with "mut_", the lock level is not increased and the first four characters of the var name are ignored

 <br>